 The result is that when women do take-up senior leadership roles, they are more likely than men to have to deal with crisis situations, with a greater chance of failure.
 In addition, a psychological effect called the ‘fundamental attribution error’ means that in seeking to explain the reasons for failure, people tend to focus on individual characteristics of the leader, rather than the situational and contextual challenges that affect the organisation.
 As such, compared to men, women who assume leadership positions can be more exposed to criticism.Data driven talent

 A key take-away is that the glass cliff effect is most likely to occur when stereotypes influence appointment decisions.
 Talent moves, especially for senior leadership roles, need to be driven by objective, rich and relevant data.
 This provides a platform for talent and resourcing specialists to make a real impact – by ensuring long-term succession plans are in place, by systematically collating performance data, by putting in place a strong due diligence processes to inform appointments, and by ensuring that HR has the insights and the influence to shape decisions at the top table.

-To read more of James Meachin's blogs on leadership and and other related business psychology topics, click here.
+To read more of James Meachin's blogs on assessment, recruitment and and other related business psychology topics, click here.

 Judges are impartial, objective arbiters of the law, making important decisions that affect the lives of people everyday.
 At least that’s the theory although in practice they are as fallible as anyone else, particularly when it comes to unconscious biases.